 A popular and exciting tale revolving around the Charminar goes that it was built by Muhammad Quli Qutb Shah in 1591 to honor the diving being.
 However, historical records state that this grand structure, and an immensely popular tourist attraction is a symbol of the ending of plague in the city.
 There is a common legend about the tunnel according to which, there is a secret tunnel which connects it to the Golconda fort but no such discovery has been made till date.

-Know this fact.
-A cat’s head sits on one of the arches of the Charminar to instill fear in the hearts of rats that once almost ruined Hyderabad.
+Interesting Fact about Charminar: A cat’s head sits on one of the arches of the Charminar to instill fear in the hearts of rats that once almost ruined Hyderabad.